Contraception

 The Faculty of Sexual and Reproductive Healthcare (FSRH) Clinical Effectiveness Unit Guidance: Drug Interactions with Hormonal Contraception

-You could also speak to your doctor, epilepsy specialist nurse or your local sexual health clinic.
+You can also speak to your doctor, epilepsy specialist nurse or your local sexual health clinic.

 This information has been produced under the terms of the PIF TICK.
 The PIF TICK is the UK-wide Quality Mark for Health Information.
 Please contact website@epilepsy.org.uk if you would like a reference list for this information.